 Grand Auditorium

-My experience: The Grand Auditorium is like the “love child” between a dreadnought and an OM.
-Bob Taylor (co-founder and president of Taylor guitars) popularized this shape, and it serves a specific purpose – providing versatility for players who want to do a bit of everything.
+The Grand Auditorium is like the “love child” between a dreadnought and an OM.
+Bob Taylor (co-founder and president of Taylor guitars) popularized this shape, and it serves a specific purpose: providing versatility for players who want to do a bit of everything.

 The narrower waist makes it more comfortable than a dreadnought, while the overall size gives you more projection than an OM.
-It’s perfect for strumming and for fingerpicking – basically the ideal guitar for electric guitar players transitioning to acoustic.
+It’s perfect for strumming and for fingerpicking, basically the ideal guitar for electric guitar players transitioning to acoustic.
 My Taylor 716ce has this shape.
-You can see and hear how this guitar sounds in my three favorite acoustics video, which you can watch here.
+You can see and hear how this guitar sounds in this video here.

 Slope-Shoulder Dreadnought

-My experience: There’s something special about slope-shoulder dreadnoughts.
-While they’re very similar to standard dreadnoughts, they have this wonderful natural compression.
+There’s something special about slope-shoulder dreadnoughts.
+While they’re very similar to standard dreadnoughts, they have this wonderful natural compression, especially when comparing a standard dreadnought like the Martin D-28 to the iconic slope-shoulder dreadnought, the Gibson J-45.

 Jumbo